 Mucuna pruriens variant utilis (MP) has long been used as an alternative to over-the-counter The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
 It is converted in the brain into dopamine..
 MP is a leguminous plant that grows in both tropical and subtropical environments.
 Hidden in its seed is levodopa, which is the most important medication for a person with Parkinson’s disease.
 In this month’s What’s Hot we will review the studies supporting MP use and discuss future directions and global implications for this therapy.

 In 2004, Katzenschlager performed a double blind study of MP.
 Though the study was small and included only eight Parkinson's disease subjects, it was a well-done, randomized, double-blind, crossover trial.
 The subjects were administered single doses of 50/200 mg Sinemet, and 15 and 30 grams of MP at several weekly intervals.
 The authors used the Unified Parkinson's Disease Rating Scale and tapping speed to assess changes.
 They also recorded Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. and adverse events.
 The MP group had a faster onset of effect (34.6 v 68.5 minutes; p = 0.021), which was also shown in blood studies of the pharmacodynamics.
-"On" time was longer in the MP group, and there were no differences in adverse effects or in the development of dyskinesia.
+When medications are working and you experience good symptom control. was longer in the MP group, and there were no differences in adverse effects or in the development of dyskinesia.
 The Katzenschlager study used a processed pill form of MP (Katzenschlager, 2004).

 This week, a paper by Cilia and colleagues describes another study of single-dose MP, but in their study the formulation was completely natural, not pharmacologically processed.
 The Cilia study used the powder taken directly from roasted MP seeds.
 Eighteen Parkinson’s disease patients were tested in 6 conditions, including a placebo condition.
 The Unified Parkinson’s Disease Rating Scale motor scores were recorded at 90 and 180 minutes.
 The authors also measured the onset and duration of action.
 The UPDRS scores that showed motor improvement were similar in the MP and levodopa groups.
 Both preparations were better than the placebo condition.
 There were less dyskinesia and adverse events in the MP groups.
 The higher dose MP had a better "on" response and a longer duration of action (Cilia, 2017).